 The low level processing of data is performed at the physical layer of OSI Model for sending data over on the physical media.

 Data is converted into bits and then transmitted in the form of electrical current or optical signals over the electrical or optical media.

 The physical layer provides the electrical, optical, or over-the-air connection

 between the sending host device and the receiving host device.

 In short the physical layer defines mechanical, electrical, optical, radio,

 procedural, and functional standards to enable the transmission of data-link

-(Layer 2) frames over a certain transmission medium.
+(Layer 2 of OSI Model) frames over a certain transmission medium.